ian-barnes/ian-barnes.github.io/about/index.md

 of awareness, a part of me that observes, that sees the bigger picture, that has perspective.

-This isn't just hippy shit (by which I mean: it is indeed hippy shit, but it's also more than that), it's science.
+This isn't just me being a bit of a hippy (by which I mean: it is indeed me being a bit of a hippy, but it's also more than that), it's science.
 This practice is consciously aimed at developing the neural links between my prefrontal cortex and my limbic system: what's called vertical integration of the brain.
 I'm trying to reach out to and